EirikHaughom/ADME/Guides/Connected Rock and Fluid DDMS/readme.md

     kubectl get pods -n rafs
     ```

-    The output should show the pods for the Reservoir DDMS service.
+    The output should show the pods for the RAFS DDMS service.

-1. To find the IP address of the Reservoir DDMS service, run the following command:
+1. To find the IP address of the RAFS DDMS service, run the following command:

     ```bash
     kubectl get service -n rddms
     ```

-    The output should show the IP address of the Reservoir DDMS service.
+    The output should show the IP address of the RAFS DDMS service.

-## Publish the Rock and Fluid DDMS service publicly
+## Publish the RAFS DDMS service publicly

-To publish the Rock and Fluid DDMS service, you will need to use an ingress controller, such as [Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/import-and-publish), [Azure Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/ingress-controller-expose-service-over-http-https), [Azure Front Door](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/aks-front-door/aks-front-door), [NGINX Ingress Controller](https://learn.microsoft.com/en-us/azure/aks/app-routing) or [Istio](https://learn.microsoft.com/en-us/azure/aks/istio-deploy-ingress).
+To publish the RAFS DDMS service, you will need to use an ingress controller, such as [Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/import-and-publish), [Azure Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/ingress-controller-expose-service-over-http-https), [Azure Front Door](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/aks-front-door/aks-front-door), [NGINX Ingress Controller](https://learn.microsoft.com/en-us/azure/aks/app-routing) or [Istio](https://learn.microsoft.com/en-us/azure/aks/istio-deploy-ingress).

 You may use the OpenAPI specification from the OSDU Forum if you wish to use Azure API Management.
 The OpenAPI specification can be found [here](https://community.opengroup.org/osdu/platform/domain-data-mgmt-services/rock-and-fluid-sample/rafs-ddms-services/-/blob/main/docs/spec/openapi.json).